Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Results

-The California-Harmful Algae Risk Mapping (C-HARM) system is an operational forecasting tool.
-It is designed to predict HABs caused by the diatom P. spp. and its neurotoxin, domoic acid (DA), along the U.S. West Coast.
-Developed through collaborations between NOAA, NASA, and regional ocean observing systems (SCCOOS, CeNCOOS), C-HARM integrates physical circulation models (e.g., Regional Ocean Model System/ROMS) to simulate ocean temperature, salinity, and currents, satellite remote sensing (MODIS-Aqua) for ocean color, chlorophyll, and optical parameters, and statistical ecological models to estimate bloom and toxin probabilities \cite{Anderson2016}.
-C-HARM generates daily nowcasts and 3-day forecasts for P. spp.
-Bloom Probability - likelihood of exceeding 10,000 cells/L, a threshold linked to toxin production, particulate domoic acid (DA) risk - probability of DA concentrations $\geq$ 500 ng/L in phytoplankton, and cellular toxicity - probability of DA $\geq$ 10 pg/cell in P. spp., indicating highly toxic cells.
-Like the output of this project, the model’s skill has been validated against nearshore monitoring data from the California HAB Monitoring and Alert Program (HABMAP), with high agreement closer to shore, and some discrepancies moving further offshore, highlighting the need for ongoing offshore sampling.
+To get an idea of performance in a wider spatial context in Southern California, and do some initial comparisons in areas where we have no in situ observations, we compare against a model that is currently in use operationally.
+The California-Harmful Algae Risk Mapping (C-HARM) is designed to predict HABs caused by the diatom \textit{P. spp}. and its neurotoxin, domoic acid (DA), along the U.S. West Coast.
+Developed through collaborations between NOAA, NASA, and regional ocean observing systems (SCCOOS, CeNCOOS), C-HARM integrates physical circulation models (e.g., Regional Ocean Model System/ROMS) to simulate ocean temperature, salinity, and currents, satellite remote sensing (MODIS-Aqua) for ocean color, chlorophyll, and optical parameters, and statistical ecological models to estimate bloom and toxin probabilities \cite{Anderson2016} .
+C-HARM generates daily nowcasts and 3-day forecasts for \textit{P. spp} Bloom Probability - likelihood of exceeding 10,000 cells/L, a threshold linked to toxin production, particulate domoic acid (DA) risk - probability of DA cell abundance $\geq$ 500 ng/L in phytoplankton, and cellular toxicity - probability of DA $\geq$ 10 pg/cell in \textit{P. spp}, indicating highly toxic cells.
+Like the output of this project, the model’s skill has been validated against nearshore monitoring data from the California HAB Monitoring and Alert Program (HABMAP), with high agreement closer to shore and some discrepancies farther offshore, highlighting the need for ongoing offshore sampling.
 Recent iterations (e.g., C-HARM v3) incorporate the West Coast Operational Forecast System (WCOFS) for improved accuracy \cite{Moreno2022}.
-As a qualitative comparison, we have overlaid our example cases of MODIS + TROPOSIF and PACE over the Nowcast of P. spp. bloom probability in Figures \ref{fig11} and \ref{fig12}, and it appears that there is significant agreement.
+As a first step in intercomparisons between C-HARM nowcast products and the products produced via SIT-FUSE, we take both products and threshold them to make binary products.
+Because this initial version of the SIT-FUSE products does not have a probabilistic form, we need to discretize the C-HARM output to compare it properly.
+To do this, we set the threshold to 0.75.
+Anything $\geq 0.75$ gets labeled as a positive label, indicating the presence of \textit{P.spp.} $> 10000$ cells/L. For the SIT-FUSE products, to binarize, we set all values $\geq 2$ to 1, since 10000 cells/L is the lower bound for this class's bin.
+The C-HARM product was also resampled from 4km to 7km to match the SIT-FUSE products' resolution.
+Given that the data are binary at this point, nearest-neighbor resampling was used.
+All samples were taken for cases where both C-HARM and SIT-FUSE have an output value, and an F1-score was computed to measure agreement between the two.
+This was repeated on a per-instrument basis.
+Table \ref{tab10} depicts these results.
+To visualize the spatial variability of agreement, for each pixel we computed the $\%$ disagreement relative to the number of times that pixel contained valid data from SIT-FUSE and C-HARM.
+Figure \ref{fig11a} depicts these results.
+We can see that the general agreement is high, given that the F1 scores are between 0.72 and 0.77, and the mean $\%$ disagreement per-pixel is $27\%$, with a standard deviation of $0.15\%$.
+Variability increases as we move closer to shore, which makes sense given the higher variability of both the underlying system and inputs to both C-HARM and SIT-FUSE as they approach the coastline.